alecchendev/spotify-refresh-token/README.md

 # spotify-refresh-token
-A simple site for developers to easily get their own refresh token for Spotify's API.
+A simple site for developers to easily get their own refresh token / access token for Spotify's API.

-# TODO
+Unlike the original repo, this fork does not contact some random heroku server with your credentials.
+It's all done locally.

- - [ ] Add a checkbox to save the scope to local storage
+# How to run

- - [ ] Add a checkbox to save the refresh token to local storage
+1. Clone the repo
- - [ ] Add a checkbox to save the access token to local storage
+2. run 'yarn'
- - [ ] Make the displaying of the refresh token better
+3. run 'vite'